jjburton/cgmTools/mayaTools/cgm/docs/quickstart.rst

 Docs
 ^^^^^^^^

 These help docs will be continued to be fleshed out.
-We currently only have about 20% coverage on tools
+We currently only have about 30% coverage on tools

-   * Toolbox/Toolbox ui started 08.17.207
+   * Toolbox/Toolbox almost done - 09.04.2017
+   * AttrTools docs in que
    * Knowledge - Added 08.17.2017

 Bugs